Service Discovery & DNS

 nslookup web

-• Automatic Registration: Containers are automatically added to DNS when they join a network.
+• Automatic Registration: Containers are automatically registered by name and alias when they join a user-defined network.